A one-stop natural solution to finally sort out all your bug problems …

-That’s why some essential oils are not only effective pest repellents but can also help reduce the pain or irritation of bug bites.
+That’s why some essential oils are not only effective insect repellents but can also help reduce the pain, itchiness and irritation of bug bites.
 And it’s also why it’s often best to use a mix of essential oils either when you’re diffusing or making a bug bite salve for your skin so you can draw on the best of the many different benefits of a variety of oils.

 As most essential oils are very powerful and potent, they need to be diluted in a carrier oil, like coconut, jojoba or avocado, before applying to the skin.
 And FYI, it’s also far better to treat an itchy bug bite immediately than to just ignore it.
 That’s because when a mosquito bites your skin, histamine is released which causes it to itch.
 Scratching just irritates the skin further - which only makes it itch more - leading to the dreaded ‘itch-scratch-itch’ cycle.